Skip to main content

 Launchers

-Currently, you must use shell scripts to launch media on Linux.
-See the Linux page for more information on how to set up launchers this way.
+Running shell scripts is also supported.
+See the Linux page for more information on how to use this.